VetonMuhaxhiri/Laravel-find-missing-translations/README.md

 The command expects to arguments :
 1. **language directory** - Relative path of language directory for ex. /resources/lang is a directory that contains all supported language in your laravel app.
-2. **base language** - Base language for ex. "english".
+2. **base language** - Base language for ex. "en".
 All other languages are compared to this language.

 Inside of **language directory**
 ![Language directory](https://i.imgur.com/eXGlUI8.png)